and San Francisco Bay Area

 SPROUTS refer to loose threads that appear to be ‘sprouting’ above the pile.
 It’s usually not a cause for concern.
 You may notice this after cleaning or vacuuming.
 Many rugs use hand spun or hard twisted yarns of wool.
 The twisting of the yarn by hand can result in inconsistent number of twists, which results in longer strands.
 The knot is still intact and fine, but the strand is a bit longer than the rest.
 No reason for alarm – your rug is not damaged or defective.
 They can be easily trimmed.

 TEXTURE (Pile) DISTORTION is when there is a change in the rugs original pile direction, then pile distortion will occur.
 Bloomed, crushed or fuzzy pile is usually considered as pile distortion.
 The most common causes of pile distortion is the accumulation of the soil and foot traffic.
-The pile and texture distortion can be improved during the cleaning process.
+The pile and texture distortion can be improved during the cleaning process, but will not always be corrected completely.

 WHITE KNOTS are foundation fiber tie off points and are a by-product of the weaving process and are not damage.
 With age, wool pile begins to wear from foot traffic, and the white knots (which used to be shorter than the wool pile) begin to be revealed.
 Newer rugs that have been sheared to a shorter pile can also have exposed knots.
 Dirty rugs make the knots grey and not very noticeable.
 A really good wash will make these cotton knots pristine white again (especially if you have a skilled rug specialist doing the work), and they suddenly “appear” when you may not have seen them before.

 WINE STAINS are difficult to remove.
 The successful removal depends on the fiber of your rug and what type of wine it is.
-We cannot always tell you ahead of time if the stain will come out completely, but if anyone can remove it, we can.
+We cannot always tell you ahead of time if the stain will come out completely.

 TEA WASHED FRINGES are identified easily.
 We point these out to you because the fringes on many rugs are intentionally tinted to look aged.
 They will stay this way after the wash, so we want you to know that they are clean, not dirty.